*** Offer valid for groups of 20 or more ***

 Day 1 Arrival in Beaune

-Arrival in Beaune in the morning (we can offer you an extra transport service from your town/region).
+Arrival in Beaune in the morning (we can offer you an additional transport service from your town/region).

 Depending on your arrival time, you can leave your luggage in the luggage room or go straight to your room.